0xDouble07/TokenFetch/README.md

 # TokenFetch
 Pulls a smart contract using address and network and creates a new project using Foundry.

+This project was inspired by [\[ScPull\]](https://github.com/nuntax/ScPull/tree/main), but implements the functionality in a different way along with fixing a few bugs.

 ## Usage

+Set `.env` values:

+`ETHERSCAN_API_KEY`
+`BASESCAN_API_KEY`

-TokenFetch can be used in the following way(Will be updated soon):
+TokenFetch can be used in the following way:

-`export ETHERSCAN_API_KEY=XUZAWTIU5659GZBCYBTWAWSCTUCQMSAAVC`
+1. `cargo build`

-`cargo run -- <chain> <tokenAddress> ./file-name`
+2. `cargo run -- <chain> <token-address> ./example-file-name`

-Where chain is either an alias or a chainid and address is the address of the smart contract.
+Where chain is either an alias or a chainid and address is the address of the smart contract or token.

 ### Aliases
 TokenFetch currently only supports the following chains: